mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 TL14+)
 Basic scout equipment is built around reliability, ruggedness, easy configurability and replacement.
-In many cases Scout-grade equipment will out-perform standard civilian or even military man- portable scanning equipment simply due to the usage and mission
+In many cases Scout-grade equipment will out-perform standard civilian or even military man-portable scanning equipment simply due to the usage and mission

 # EEQUIPMENTQUIPMENT ANDAND S SHIPSHIPS

 ##### EEQUIPMENTQUIPMENT ANDAND S SHIPSHIPS EQUIPMENT AND SHIPS

 profile it is designed to meet.
 To that end, the basic scout Pac system has been developed, consisting of small sensor/computing modules (handPacs) about the size of a thin modern cell phone (sometimes thicker) with dedicated functions based on the differing and altering needs of a scouting mission.
 Several handpacs can be easily carried, and include slots for various accessories as described below.